 Autumn de Forest was born in 2001 and has been a professional artist for most of her life.
 Her paintings have been collected internationally.
 She was dubbed a “child prodigy” and called, “…an artistic genius,” in a special program produced by The Discovery Channel.

 Autumn has participated in national media tours, has been interviewed by Matt Lauer on the Today Show, and featured on Inside Edition, ABC, CBS, FOX and NBC news spots.
 She has lectured throughout the United States for global corporations, universities, charities, and organizations of all kinds.
-In 2012, she was invited to speak at Harvard University on the importance of the arts in education.
 She was also the youngest artist to be invited to speak at the National Art Education Association’s annual convention, where she appeared alongside internationally renowned artists, Peter Max and Chuck Close.
 In print, she has been featured in American Girl Magazine, Parenting, and The Huffington Post.
 The young artist also supports charitable and humanitarian efforts including arts education, and relief efforts in Haiti and Japan.

 Although her parents do not paint, she descends from an artistic family heritage which includes recognized and collected twentieth century American painters: Roy de Forest (1930–2007); Lockwood de Forest (1850–1932), luminist and California plein-air painter; and George de Forest Brush (1855–1941).